🚀 Mastering Python Automation in 2025: Deep Insights, Real-World Use Cases & Secure Best Practices

 folder = os.getenv("WATCH_FOLDER")

-🖼️ Diagram Placeholder:
+start_watcher(folder)🖼️ Diagram Placeholder:

-A flowchart showing New File Detected → Upload Triggered → S3 Upload → Console Log
+A flowchart showing New File Detected → Upload Triggered → S3 Upload → Console Log.

 🌍 Real-World Use Case: Automating Daily CSV Uploads in Healthcare